-How old would you be if you didn’t know how old you are? ~ Satchel Paige
+How old would you be if you didn’t know how old you are?– Satchel Paige

-His solitary existence isn’t from a preference or an antisocial temperament – he is simply old.
-Old in heart, old in mind and old in soul, this person is an old soul who finds his outlook on life vastly different and more matured than those around him.
-As a result, the old soul lives his life internally, walking his own solitary path while the rest around him flock to follow another.
+Her solitary existence isn’t from a preference or an antisocial temperament – she is simply old.
+Old in heart, old in mind, and old in soul, this person is an old soul who finds her outlook on life vastly different and more matured than those around her.
+As a result, the old soul lives her life internally, walking her own solitary path while the rest around her flock to follow another.

 9 Signs You’re An Old Soul